Sean 'Diddy' Combs asks judge to dismiss 'false' claim that he, others raped 17-year-old girl

 Friday’s defense filing also criticizes the suit for including “a bolded, legally irrelevant ‘trigger warning’ calculated to focus attention on its salacious and depraved allegations.”

 The public airing of allegations against Combs began with a November lawsuit by the singer Cassie, his former protege and girlfriend, containing allegations of beatings, rape and other abuse between 2005 and 2018.
-The complaint, filed by the same attorneys who brought the suit being challenged Friday, was settled the day after it was filed.
+The suit, filed by Douglas Wigdor, the same attorney who filed the suit being challenged Friday, was settled the day after it was filed.
 Combs denied the allegations through his lawyer before the settlement.

 More lawsuits against Combs were filed in the following months.
 Then on March 25, Homeland Security Investigations served search warrants on his homes in Los Angeles and Miami in a sex-trafficking investigation.
 His lawyer called it “a gross use of military-level force.”
 The investigation is continuing.
 Combs has not been charged.